A critical review of recent GAIA wide binary gravity tests: Recent results reporting a preference for Newtonian models in the low acceleration regime

+In the above equations $p$ is the fraction of the total number of observed binaries lying within a certain cell, $k$ the resulting binaries from the model being tested, and N the total sample size.

-Finally, a MCMC method is used to recover optimal parameter values, through counts-in-cells binomial comparisons of models to the observational binned ($\tilde{v}$, $s_{2D}$) plane described above, which is treated as a fixed template.
-Whilst the authors took care to ensure a reasonable minimum population per bin, the consistency of bin size and data errors was neglected.
-The approach would be rigorous if the number of observed binaries per ($\tilde{v}$, $s_{2D}$) bin could be treated as being accurately determined.
+As happens in PS23, the consistency of bin size and data errors was neglected.
+The approach presented would be rigorous if the number of observed binaries per ($s_{2D}$, $\tilde{v}$) bin could be treated as being accurately determined.
 This last condition would apply if and only if, the errors on both $\tilde{v}$ and $s_{2D}$ were always much smaller than twice the bin sizes.
-Whilst this condition is easily met by the $s_{2D}$ values and their errors from the exquisite {\it Gaia} catalogue, it is catastrophically failed by the ($\tilde{v}$, $\sigma_{\tilde{v}}$) values being used.
-This can be readily confirmed by looking at the distribution of $\sigma_{\tilde{v}}$ values from Banik et al. (2024), shown in their Fig. 4, which we reproduce in the left panel of our Fig. 1, and from their binning of the ($\tilde{v}$, $s_{2D}$) plane, their Fig. 6, which we reproduce in the right panel of our Fig. 1.
+Whilst this condition is easily met by the $s_{2D}$ values and their errors from the exquisite {\it Gaia} catalogue, it is failed by the ($\tilde{v}$, $\sigma_{\tilde{v}}$) values being used.
+This can be readily confirmed by looking at the distribution of $\sigma_{\tilde{v}}$ values from B24, shown in their Fig. 4, which we reproduce in the left panel of our Fig. 1, and from their binning of the ($\tilde{v}$, $s_{2D}$) plane, their Fig. 6, which we reproduce in the right panel of our Fig. 1.
 From the binning of the ($\tilde{v}$, $s_{2D}$) plane we see that the sensitive $0<\tilde{v}<1.6$ region of the plane, where most discriminating power between a Newtonian and a MOND model resides, has been split into 20 bins, resulting in $\tilde{v}$ bins of width 0.08.